How do I establish an e-commerce merchant account?

 Because each of our customers has unique needs, our processing services are customized according to the specifics of their business.
 Pricing is based on factors such as type of industry, method in which payments are accepted, card types accepted and a number of other variables.
 To receive a personalized pricing quote from one of our helpful representatives, please complete a sales inquiry form and we will respond promptly.

 How long does it take to set up a merchant account?

 The time it takes to establish a merchant account depends on several factors including: completeness of the application submitted, accuracy of the information provided and any required additional paperwork.
 After your application has been approved, it usually takes just a few days to establish the actual account and to arrange for any required training.
 (Canadian and international processing set-ups are completed in 10 days to two weeks.)

-Why does Chase Paymentech need to review my credit information?
+Why does Chase need to review my credit information?

-When you apply for a merchant account, you are essentially applying for an unsecured line of credit.
+As an acquirer, Chase takes on risk with every merchant transaction.
 When a transaction takes place, the cardholder is debited and the merchant is credited for the amount of the transaction.
 The cardholder still has chargeback rights and can dispute the transaction for up to 90 days.
 When a cardholder initiates a chargeback with a valid reason code, the funds are automatically taken from the merchant's account and credited back to the cardholder.
-Chase Paymentech wants to ensure that each potential merchant is financially sound, has a viable business and is operating in good faith and standing, so these disputes can be resolved with the merchant.
+Chase wants to ensure that each potential merchant is financially sound, has a viable business and is operating in good faith and standing, so these disputes can be resolved with the merchant.

 What will my statement look like?